 When you ride your horse, is he exhausted after 20-30 minutes of continuous walk/trot/canter work (blowing, sweating hard all over his body) or is he mildly sweating and feels quiet, but not completely wiped out?
 If he still can’t catch his breath after a good cool down, then he’s not fit enough yet.
 Don’t despair; you just need to do a little more work to get him ready to return to the ring.

-Change his scenery up a bit if you can and he’s a willing soul: ride inside if you have an indoor, take him to the outdoor ring, take him out to a field (bring a friend if you can), take a trail ride (again, friend) and do some hill work.
+Another option is to change his scenery up a bit if you can and he’s a willing soul.
+Ride inside if you have an indoor, take him to the outdoor ring, take him out to a field (bring a friend if you can), take a trail ride (again, friend) and do some hill work.
 If you don’t feel comfortable doing these tasks, ask your trainer to help you or ride your horse for you.
-Horses become bored and sour if you don’t change things up for them and work different muscle groups.
+Horses become bored and sour if you don’t change things up for them and work for different muscle groups.

 When you make it back to the show ring.

 Consider starting at a level lower than where you were at your last show.
 This is beneficial for both of you; you’ll feel more confident jumping smaller jumps and you will allow your horse to refocus again on his job.
 Another option is that you could have your trainer show your horse for you in a warm-up class or ticketed warm-up before you do your division.
 That gives your horse a chance to have a tune-up and refocus himself on his job before you take a turn.
 Then you’ll both have the correct mindset and ready to compete!

 Once you have finished your first or second show back, then you can discuss with your trainer about returning to your normal classes or divisions.
 If you feel like you do not need to bump down and your trainer is on board with that, then carry on with your normal divisions.